elisa-laviolette/archeosync/README.md

    - **Recording Areas Layer**: Select the layer containing recording area polygons
    - **Objects Layer**: Select the layer for archaeological objects
    - **Features Layer**: Select the layer for archaeological features
+   - **Small Finds Layer**: Select the layer for small finds (supports point, multipoint, and no geometry types)
    - **Objects Field Configuration**: Configure number and level fields for the objects layer
    - **Extra Layers for Field Projects**: Select additional vector layers to include in field projects